-bullshit — a design with the primary goal of holding the audience’s interest or drawing attention to the designer, while the user believes the goal is something else entirely.
+bullshit — a design with the primary goal of holding the audience’s interest or drawing attention to the designer — while the audience believes the goal is something else entirely.

 design cynicism — believing that, often: 1. bad things are designed by someone-somewhere to be bad (conspiracies), and 2. good things are designed only to appear good, but are actually bad (manipulation).

 everyday design — making decisions (about our own behavior, our environment, and our relationships), in mostly small ways, to reach personal goals.
 It’s an activity that’s so common and so fundamental to navigating our lives that it’s easy to overlook as a kind of design at all.

 media literacy — understanding how a created thing came to be — especially the decisions embedded within it.
 It’s the inverse of design.

 post-rationalization — finding justification for a decision after it’s been made.
 Which (in absence of a goal) makes it not a design decision at all.